gvandelinde/obs_organ/Wilingness.md

 For all of the above measures, the robot needs to make observations of the state of the room.

-Option: have array of booleans that indicate that something just happended, say one element that represents "the bot is wait"
+Option: have array of booleans that indicate that something just happended, say one element that represents "the bot is waiting after having found a victim".

+Other option: when robot comes out of waiting